OpenSSH Quick Start

 ssh-add -d id_ed25519 # inform ssh-agent to forget this key

-ssh-add -D # forget all keys
+ssh-add -D # forget all keys1

 2